Traverse City, Michigan.

 In the fall, Michigan transforms from green forests and blue lakes to a cacophony of other vibrant colors — reds, yellows, oranges, even purples appear in the trees and reflect off the state's many lakes.
 And this is especially true in and around Traverse City.

-Here are 6 things to do in Traverse City in the fall:
+Things to do in Traverse City in the fall

 Enjoy the fall colors